Created on 08/01/2024 9:45:45 AM

 There are a few wineries scattered throughout the Zone outside of the regions.
 It is possible some of these wineries may be organised into regions in the future if enough vineyards and wineries are established to satisfy the requirements.
 However it seems more likely that most new vineyard development in NSW will be on the inland side of the Great Dividing Range where summer rain is less common.

 The climate in the South Coast Wine Zone is influenced by the proximity to the Pacific Ocean, a mixed blessing, for while it moderates the extremes of temperature it also brings humidity and unwelcome rain during summer and vintage.

-One plus for the Zone is that it is in a popular tourist region, allowing wineries to sell to a growing market.
+One plus for the Zone is that it contains several popular tourist regions, allowing wineries to sell to a growing local market.